rhadley-recurly/i-like-loot/README.md

 Explore and find loot, upgrading your equipment as you go.
 Conserve your potions and scrolls for deeper levels.
 Make it to dungeon level 15+ and find and kill a (D)ragon to win!

 ![Dungeon](images/screenshots/dungeon.png?raw=true "Dungeon")

+## License

+I Like Loot is licensed as GPLv3+.
+See LICENSE for the full text.